drbean/edit/jeffreykuo/Send_thermal_pad.md

 enhance its flame resistance. *h*-BN can be introduced into silicone rubber to enhance its flame resistance property.
 Based on the result, satisfying flame resistance of silicone rubber can be achieved with the addition of more than 80 phr of the *h*-BN particle.
-Addition of silicon resin did not give significant influence to flame retardancy property.
+Addition of silicone resin did not give significant influence to flame retardancy property.

 Table 9.
 Results of flame retardancy test of silicone rubber composites.